Nur Jahan: Patron of the arts and architecture

 According to the Dutch traveller Pelaert her patronage of architecture was extensive, as he notes, "She erects very expensive buildings in all directions- "sarais", or halting places for travellers and merchants, and pleasure gardens and palaces such that no one has seen before" (Pelsaert, pp 50).
 In 1620, Nur Jahan commissioned a large "sarai" in Jalandhar district twenty-five miles southeast of Sultanpur.
-It was such an important "sarai" that, according to Shujauddin, " 'Serai Noor Mahal' in local idiom meant some spacious and important edifice."
+It was such an important "sarai" that, according to Shujauddin, "'Serai Noor Mahal' in local idiom meant some spacious and important edifice."

-Tomb of Itimaaduddaula
+Tomb of I'timād-ud-Daulah

-Itimaaduddaula died in January 1622, and his tomb has been generally attributed to Nur Jahan.
+I'timād-ud-Daulah died in January 1622, and his tomb has been generally attributed to Nur Jahan.
 The tomb took six years to finish (1622-1628), and was built at an enormous cost.
-It was built in Itimadaduddaula's own garden, on the eastern bank of the Yamuna across from Agra.
+It was built in I'timād-ud-Daulah's own garden, on the eastern bank of the Yamuna across from Agra.
 The building is square measuring sixty nine feet on each side, with four octagonal towers rising up one at each corner.
-The central Vault inside the tomb contain the cenotaphs of Itimadduddaula and his wife, Nur Jahan's mother Asmat Begum.
+The central Vault inside the tomb contain the cenotaphs of I'timād-ud-Daulah and his wife, Nur Jahan's mother Asmat Begum.
 The walls in the central chamber are decorated with paintings set in deep niches.
 According to Vincent Smith the pietra dura of Itimadadudddaula's tomb was one of the earliest true examples of the technique in India.
 Nur Jahan also built the Pattar Masjid at Srinagar, and her own tomb at Lahore.

 Textiles

 According to legend, Nur Jahan is purported to have made contributions to almost every type of fine and practical art.
 In many cases the attributions can be traced back to Khafi Khan, who according to Ellison Banks Findly, "seems to have been in the business of re-creating Nur Jahan's talents and accomplishments beyond all realistic possibility."
-According to Findly, Nur Jahan is said to have contributed substantially by introducing a variety of new textiles, among them silver-threaded brocade (badla) and silver-threaded lace (kinari).

-Nur Jahan was very creative and had a good fashion sense, and she is credited for many textile materials and dresses like nurmahali dress and fine cloths like Panchtoliya badla (silver-threaded brocade), kinari (silver-threaded lace), etc.
+Nur Jahan was very creative and had a good fashion sense, and she is credited for many textile materials and dresses like nurmahali dress and fine cloths like Panchtoliya badla (silver-threaded brocade), kinari (silver-threaded lace), etc. Nur Jahan is also credited with popularizing farsh-i-chandani, a style of sandalwood colored carpeting.